 The timing of BSY and DRQ in Status Register are shown in the following table.

 The other timings are described in Functional Specification part.

-FUNCTION INTERVAL START STOP TIMEOUT Power On and COMRESET Device Ready After Power On Power On and COMRESET Status Register BSY=0 and RDY=1 and sends a Register FIS to the host.
+FUNCTION INTERVAL START STOP TIMEOUT Device Ready After Power On Power On and COMRESET Status Register BSY=0 and RDY=1 and sends a Register FIS to the host.
 31 sec Software Reset Device Busy After Software Reset Device Control Register RST=1 and sends a Register FIS to the Device.
 Status Register BSY=1 400 ns Device Ready After Software Reset Device Control Register RST=0 and sends a Register FIS to the Device.
 After RST=1 and sends a Register FIS to the Device.
 Status Register BSY=0 and RDY=1 and requests to send a Register FIS to the host.
 31 sec COMRESET Device Ready After COMRESET COMRESET Signal Asserted Status Register BSY=0 and RDY=1 and sends a Register FIS to the Host.
-31 sec Data In Command Device Busy After a Register FIS to issue a command FIS Status Register BSY=1 400 ns PIO SETUP FIS for data-in transfer Status Register BSY=1 Status Register BSY=0 and DRQ=1 and sends a PIO SETUP FIS to the host.
+31 sec Data In Command Device Busy After a Register FIS to issue a command Sets proper values in the registers and sends a Register FIS Status Register BSY=1 400 ns PIO SETUP FIS for data-in transfer Status Register BSY=1 Status Register BSY=0 and DRQ=1 and sends a PIO SETUP FIS to the host.
 30 sec Device Busy After Data Transfer In A PIO SETUP FIS is transferred to the host.
 Status Register BSY=1 10 us Data Out Command Device Busy After a Register FIS to issue a command Sets proper values in the registers and sends a Register FIS Status Register BSY=1 400 ns Device Busy After Data Transfer Out Sends a Data FIS to the device.
-Status Register BSY=1 5 us PIO SETUP FIS for data-out transfer Status Register BSY=1 Status Register BSY=0 and RDY=1 and sends a PIO SETUP FIS to the host.
+Status Register BSY=1 5 us Status Register BSY=1 Status Register BSY=0 and RDY=1 and sends a PIO SETUP FIS to the host.
 30 sec (Note.1) Non-Data Command Device Busy After a Register FIS to issue a command Sets proper values in the registers and sends a Register FIS Status Register BSY=1 400 ns A Register FIS to report Command Complete Status Register BSY=1 Sets the status of the command to the Status Register and sends a Register FIS to the host 30 sec (Note.2) DMA Data Transfer Command Device Busy After a Register FIS to issue a command Sets proper values in the registers and sends a Register FIS Status Register BSY=1 400 ns

-Table 145 Timeout Values
+Table 141 Timeout Values

-Command category is referred to "13 Command Protocol" on Page71.
+Command category is referred to "13 Command Protocol" on page 72.

 The abbreviations "ns", "us", "ms" and "sec" mean nanoseconds, microseconds, milliseconds and seconds, respectively.
 We recommend that the host system executes Soft reset and then retry to issue the command if the host system timeout would occur for the device.

-(Note.1) For SECURITY ERASE UNIT command, the execution time is referred to "14.30 Security Erase Unit (F4h)" on Page127.
+(Note.1) For SECURITY ERASE UNIT command, the execution time is referred to "14.29 Security Erase Unit (F4h)" on Page128.
+(Note 2) EODMAT LINET annual the acception time is reformed to "14.9 Ferment Heit (E7):

-(Note.2) FORMAT UNIT command, the execution time is referred to "14.8 Format Unit (F7h: Vendor Specific)" on Page88.
+(Note.2) FORMAT UNIT command, the execution time is referred to "14.8 Format Unit (F7h: Vendor Specific)" on Page90.